Skip to content

 Examples:

-• x, y, color, theta, filters, and href are chart-owned
+• x, y, color, theta, and link are chart-owned

 • axis label angle, legend placement, grid/domain presence, and header wrapping are preset-owned defaults